 monitoring and the control and improvement of water quality and water system operations.

-Outside of the many water quality investigations for municipal water utilities and for private building owners, fifteen municipal drinking water systems have used the three
+Outside of the Process Research Solutions water quality investigations for municipal water utilities and for private building owners, many small and large municipal drinking water systems have used the three

-tools of proactive water quality control for one or more 1-to-2-year monitoring periods since 2006.
+tools of proactive water quality control for one or more 1-or more-year monitoring periods since 2006.
 The water systems are shown on the map below.

 Accomplishments using the tools are: